moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Object Send Order: An integer indicating the object send order
 {{send-order}} or priority {{ordering-by-priorities}} value.

+* Object Payload Length: The length of the following Object Payload.
+The sender MAY encode a zero in this field, which means that the message continues to the end of the stream.

 * Object Payload: An opaque payload intended for the consumer and SHOULD NOT be processed by a relay.